MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    1. Authenticate with a certificate that has policy OID of 3.4.5.6 and Issued by CN=CBATestRootProd.
 Authentication should pass and get a multifactor claim.

 >[!IMPORTANT]
->There is a known issue where a Microsoft Entra tenant admin configures a CBA authentication policy rule using both Issuer and Policy OID impacts some device registration scenarios including:
+>There's a known issue where a Microsoft Entra tenant Authentication Policy Administrator configures a CBA authentication policy rule by using both Issuer and Policy OID.
+The issue impacts some device registration scenarios, including:
 >- Windows Hello For Business enrollment
->- Fido2 Security Key registration
+>- FIDO2 security key registration
->- Windows Passwordless Phone Sign-in
+>- Windows passwordless phone sign-in
 >
->Device registration with Workplace Join, Microsoft Entra ID and Hybrid Microsoft Entra device join scenarios are not impacted.
-CBA authentication policy rules using either Issuer OR Policy OID are not impacted.
+>Device registration with Workplace Join, Microsoft Entra ID and Hybrid Microsoft Entra device join scenarios aren't impacted.
+CBA authentication policy rules using either Issuer OR Policy OID aren't impacted.
->To mitigate, admins should :
+>To mitigate, admins should:
->- Edit the certificate-based authentication policy rules currently using both Issuer and Policy OID options and remove either the Issuer or OID requirement and save.
-OR
+>- Edit the certificate-based authentication policy rules that use both Issuer and Policy OID options.
+Remove either the Issuer or Policy OID requirement and **Save**.
+>  -Or-
->- Remove the authentication policy rule currently using both Issuer and Policy OID and create rules using only issuer or policy OID
+>- Remove the authentication policy rule that uses both Issuer and Policy OID.
+Create rules that use only Issuer or Policy OID.
 >
->We are working to fix the issue.
+>We're working to fix the issue.

    To create a rule by Issuer and Serial Number:

-   1. Add an authentication binding policy that requires any cert issued by CN=CBATestRootProd with policyOID 1.2.3.4.6 needs only high affinity binding (that is, Issuer and serial number are used).
+   1. Add an authentication binding policy.
+The policy requires that any certificate issued by CN=CBATestRootProd with policyOID 1.2.3.4.6 needs only high affinity binding.
+Issuer and serial number are used.

       :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/issuer-and-serial-number.png" alt-text="Screenshot of Issuer and Serial Number added the Microsoft Entra admin center.":::

    1. Select the certificate field.
-In this example, we'll select **Issuer and Serial number**.
+In this example, let's select **Issuer and Serial number**.

       :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/select-issuer-and-serial-number.png" alt-text="Screenshot of how to select Issuer and Serial Number.":::